blackline-commerce/stripe-nfc-gate/README.md

 Stripe NFC Gate
 ---------------

-A solution for gating physical doors based on Stripe Subscriptions and NFC Passes.
+Gate physical doors using Stripe Subscriptions and NFC Passes.

 This example is suitable for gyms, co-working spaces, parking garages, hotels and event tickets.